International Baccalaureate or IB classes cause a lot of confusion for students in the United States.

 The IB program is not for everyone.
 Therefore, students should first determine if they are up for the challenge and requirements.
 They should also work with their school counselor to determine if the IB program is the right fit for them.

 While there are some big differences in AP and IB, colleges do not always see a difference between the two during college admissions.
-There is no question that IB courses are challenging and admissions offices are likely to be impressed by students taking IB courses.
+There is no question that IB courses are challenging and admissions offices are likely to be impressed by students taking IB courses because of the academic rigor involved.
 However, because IB is not as widely found in the United States as AP courses, there are still many colleges that do not understand IB.
 In addition, although there are still differences in how colleges award college credit for AP exams, many give college credit for a 4 or 5 on an AP exam.

 IB, on the other hand, is still a mystery to many colleges.
 For example, some less-selective colleges do not have policies on how or if they award college credit to IB students.
 Even if colleges do offer college credits, many colleges require students to get the highest score possible on the HL exam to award college credit.